micropython/micropython/README.rst

    after the crash.
 A reset (the button) is needed after its fixed to get back into normal mode.
 -  RGB status LED indicating CircuitPython state, and errors through a sequence of colored flashes.
--  Re-runs ``code.y`` or other main file after file system writes over USB mass storage.
+-  Re-runs ``code.py`` or other main file after file system writes over USB mass storage.
 (Disable with ``samd.disable_autoreload()``)
 -  Entering the REPL after the main code is finished requires a key press which enters the REPL and disables autoreload.